drewhannay/chess/README.md

 * You can repeat this process to merge changes into any of your other branches; just switch to the branch you want to update and hit "Merge".

 ### Getting Your Changes Merged with the Main Repository
-So you made some changes and added a cool new feature or fixed a pesky bug.
-You probably want to know how to get those changes included in the main repository.
-Well, it's your lucky day...
+Once you've added a new feature or fixed a bug, you'll need to get your changes merged back into the main repository.

 * Go to your forked repository on github and click "Branches" and find the branch you want merged with the main repo.
-* Once you're looking at that branch, click "Pull Request" to open a message to the repo admins with your commit message in the subject line.
-Here you can add a message to the admins describing your changes or clarifying anything you think they might find confusing when they're reviewing your code.
+* Click "Pull Request" to open a message to the repo admins with your commit message in the subject line.
+ * Here you can add a message to the admins describing your changes or clarifying anything you think they might find confusing when they're reviewing your code.
-* Once you're done with your message, just hit "Pull Request" to send the request on it's way.
+* Click "Pull Request" to send the request on it's way.
-* Now one of the admins will review your changes at their earliest convenience and if they think there are any changes you need to make, they will leave a comment on the appropriate line, sending you a notification.
+* Now one of the admins will review your pull request and if they think there are any changes you need to make, they will leave a comment on the appropriate line, sending you a notification.
- * If they leave any comments, you'll get a notification on github and you can review their comments.
+ * If they leave any comments, you'll get a notification on github and you can review their comments and make more changes.
- * After you've made those changes on your local branch, commit them and push again, except this time your commit message should say <code>Code review.
+ * Commit your updates and push again, except this time your commit message should say <code>Code review.
 Issue #N</code>, where N is your issue number.
 This commit is automatically added to your pull request, so you don't need to make another one.
  * Repeat these steps until your code is approved!
 * Once the admins accept your code, you will be able to see a new commit on the main repo with your changes and all contributors will be able to pull them and update.